waynodiablo/Oystercard/boris_bikes/boris_bikes_version_1.md

 end
 ````

+[TODO: should the above be introducing 'subject already'?]

+Note that the comments here are simply to help you first time around.
+Please don't include them in your code, and in general avoid comments, preferring to write code that is comprehensible without comments.

 So, we begin by writing an example (`it`) that describes what we want to see happening.
 We tell [rspec](http://rspec.info) that we are describing the class Bike (`describe`) and we want our bike to have a single feature: _we are expecting it not to be broken when we create it_.

 `expect(the_bike).not_to be_broken` seems to be quite complex, let's break it down and analyse it.